The goal of this site is to allow you to quickly find colors that work well

 There's a lot of math and educated guesswork that goes into this, so if

 you see any bugs or other issues please let me know!
-Twitter is the best
+DM me on Twitter or just ping

 I hope you find this resource useful; if you make a project using it, please